-A quick note before we dive into the nitty gritty - there’s a difference between burnt hits and dry hits.
+A quick note before we dive into the nitty gritty - there’s a difference between a burnt taste (burnt hits) and dry hits.
 Dry hits are flavourless, but not otherwise unpleasant - they are, however, a sign that you may end up taking burnt hits shortly afterwards.
 When your wick starts to dry up from a lack of juice, you’ll get a dry hit; when there’s no juice at all, you’ll end up with a burnt hit.

 Break the Chain